JRodriguez012/IT1025/Lab5/readme.md

 ### Data Transmission
 #### Packet: Unit of data.
-When a message is sent over the internet it is broken down intto smaller pieces, called packets.
+When a message is sent over the internet it is broken down into smaller pieces, called packets.
 A packet contains the sender's address, the destination address, a sequence number, and a piece of the overall message that is sent.
+Packets can take different routes to the destination and can arrive at different times, therefore the sequence number is used to reassemble packets in the correct order at their destination.
-#### Packet-Switching: Technology that allows packets of data to be routed base on destination address
+#### Packet-Switching: Technology that allows packets of data to be routed base on destination address.
+When packets are sent over the internet, routers attempt to find to most optimal route for each packet.
+This results in packets taking different routes toward their destination.
+When the packets arrive, they are reassemble into the original message.
-#### IP Address: Unique identifying number
+#### IP Address: Unique identifying number.
+Every device on the internet is assigned a unique indentifying number called an IP (Internet Protocol) address.
+Originally the IPv4 standard was used for IP addresses with a format of four numbers with values of 0 to 255 seperated by a period.
+The limit of IPv4 addresses and the growth in use of the internet led to the new IPv6 standard.
+The IPv6 format has eight groups of four hexadecimal digits seperated by semi-colons.

-#### DNS: Directory of IP address common names
+#### DNS: Directory of IP address common names.
+DNS (Domain Name Server) acts as a directory of websites on the internet.
+When access to a host is requested with a domain name, a DNS server returns the IP address of that host.

-#### Protocol: Set of rules to allow devices to communicate
+#### Protocol: Set of rules to allow devices to communicate.
+A protocol is the set of rules that govern how communications take place on a network.
+FIle Transfer Protocol (FTP) sets the rules for transferring files from one host to another.

 ### Networking Hardware
 #### Switch vs. Hub